airbnb/chronon/docs/source/getting_started/Tutorial.md

 This creates a `default.quickstart_training_set_v2_logged` table that contains the results of each of the fetch requests that you previously made, along with the timestamp at which you made them and the `user` that you requested.

-**Note:** Once you run the above command, it will create and "close" the log partitions, meaning that if you make additional fetches it will not append.
+**Note:** Once you run the above command, it will create and "close" the log partitions, meaning that if you make additional fetches on the same day (UTC time) it will not append.
 If you want to go back and generate more requests for online/offline consistency, you can drop the table (run `DROP TABLE default.quickstart_training_set_v2_logged` in a `spark-sql` shell) before rerunning the above command.

 Now you can compute consistency metrics with this command: